Floella Benjamin: Honours and offices

-In 2008, she was appointed a Deputy lieutenant of Greater London.
-In the 2010 Dissolution Honours List, she was appointed a Liberal Democrat life peer, being created Baroness Benjamin, of Beckenham in the London Borough of Bromley on 26 June 2010.
+On 10 December 2008, she was appointed a Deputy lieutenant of Greater London.
+In the 2010 Dissolution Honours List, she was appointed a Liberal Democrat life peer, being created Baroness Benjamin, of Beckenham in the County of Kent on 26 June 2010.
 She was the first actress to become a peer in the House of Lords.
 In her maiden speech, she spoke of choosing Beckenham to reflect the legacy of her mother and father, and the importance of childhood.
 She referenced her support of such charities as NSPCC, Childline, and Barnados, and their work to protect and support the health and wellbeing of vulnerable children.

 In the 2020 Powerlist, Benjamin was listed in the Top 100 of the most influential people in the UK of African/African-Caribbean descent in the UK.
 The same year saw Benjamin appointed Dame Commander of the Order of the British Empire (DBE) in the 2020 New Year Honours for services to charity.
-On 12 March 2020, in an Investiture ceremony at Buckingham Palace, she received the award from Prince Charles.
-In 2022 she was awarded the honorary degree of Doctor of Letters (D.Litt) by the University of Chester.
+On 12 March 2020, in an Investiture ceremony at Buckingham Palace, she received the insignia from Prince Charles.
+In 2022 she was awarded the honorary degree of Doctor of Letters (D.Litt.) by the University of Chester.
 She was made a member of the Order of Merit in 2022.

+She was chosen to carry the Sceptre with Dove at the Coronation of Charles III and Camilla.
+Benjamin was presented with the BAFTA Fellowship award at the 70th British Academy Television Awards.
+Of the honour, BAFTA stated: "We are honoured to present Baroness Benjamin the BAFTA Fellowship for her tireless support of children and young people, her impact on television broadcasting, and for her unwavering championing of diversity.
+She is an unstoppable force for good with a determination to create opportunities and positive role models for future generations that has seen her effect a tremendous amount of positive change over fifty years and counting.
+She is deservedly a national treasure and we can’t wait to celebrate the impact of her work to date on 12th May at the BAFTA Television Awards."